metaplex-foundation/mpl-candy-machine/programs/candy-machine-core/README.md

 ## Features

-Main improvements over the previous Candy Machine program.
+Main improvements over the previous Gumball Machine program.

 ### Account space utilization

 It is now possible to define a pattern to store the `name` and `uri` configuration in the format of `prefix_name + name` and `prefix_uri + uri`, where both `prefix_name` and `prefix_uri` are shared among all config lines.
-This provides account space saving, since there is no need to store repeated bytes in the account, leading to the possibility of creating larger Candy Machines and reducing the cost of deployment.
+This provides account space saving, since there is no need to store repeated bytes in the account, leading to the possibility of creating larger Gumball Machines and reducing the cost of deployment.

 Instead of storing full URIs &mdash; e.g.,